H1B Visa Stamping: H1B Visa Interview Documents and More

 Depending on how long you’ve been in the US and your current status, bring the following documents to the best of your ability:

 If you already live in the United States make sure to bring copies of your utility bills and your rental agreement.
 If you are not sure which documents you should bring, please make sure to contact an immigration attorney or any other immigration professional.
 It is really important that you have all the relevant documents with you since this interview is a very important one for your successful entry into the US.
-The personal documents you need depends on your case – some applicants need more and some need less – this depends on each independent case.
+The personal documents you need depend on your case – some applicants need more and some need less – this depends on each independent case.

 You might have problems when a company that has less than 25 employees employs you.
 If that is the case, be prepared to answer several additional questions.
 They are much more skeptical about these cases because most H-1B frauds are done by people employed by smaller companies.